-Private benefits

-Fees are charged to recognise the fact that dog and stock owners generate the need for animal control services.
-While not every dog owner has a dog that creates issues, annual registration fees allow the costs of dog control to be spread across all owners.
-Targeted cost recovery through impoundment fees, infringements, and increased registration fees for dangerous dogs ensures a further degree of user-pays.
+Public benefits Private benefits The public benefits of animal control include having an Fees are charged to recognise the fact that dog and accurate record of dogs in the District, and being able stock owners generate the need for animal control to respond to complaints and issues of concern about services.
+While not every dog owner has a dog that dogs and wandering stock.
+The need for these services, creates issues, annual registration fees allow the costs however, is generated primarily by dog and stock of dog control to be spread across all owners.
+Targeted owners, so general rates are only a proportion of the cost recovery through impoundment fees, required funding for this activity infringements, and increased registration fees for dangerous dogs ensures a further degree of user-pays.
 Stock control is different in that there is no annual registration fee, but some small amounts can be recovered for impoundment.

-Paid for from 1
+Paid for from

-Operating Other Expenditure General Rate s Targeted Rates Other Revenue
+Operating Expenditure Other Expenditure General Rates Targeted Rates Other Revenue

-Expenditure

 62,946 245,075 185,971 - 122,050